 The ScienceCampus is oriented towards producing new research and disseminating it to scholars, decision-makers and the general public.
 Its scholarly work adopts a multi-polar Area Studies perspective that combines perspectives from multiple regions and standpoints in order to examine relation between locales and globality.
 This is complemented by a multi-scalar Area Studies approach reflecting the intersection of different levels, temporalities and geographies of interaction and communication.
 The problems and potential of a global and complex world can be addressed more fruitfully from the kinds of manifold perspectives proposed in the ScienceCampus.
 This is furthered by the clustering of disciplinary expertise and epistemic frameworks of different regionally specialized area studies within the project.
 This opens up new comparative angles on social and cultural processes salient to inter-connected developments in the multiple Europes and Americas – Eastern, Southeastern, Central and Western Europe; North and South America.

-The Frictions blog|journal will develop into a significant platform for scholarly output and for communication involving policymakers and the general public.
+The Frictions blog|journal is developing into a significant platform for scholarly output and for communication involving policymakers and the general public.
 It will disseminate knowledge and encourage debates on the relations between Europe and America, as well as their place in the contemporary world.

 The Lecture Series also serves a cross-cutting objective, bringing leading scholars in Regensburg and beyond into conversation with faculty and the public here.
 It is also part of the aim of further integrating area studies into the broader curriculum at UR.